fofo123-r/Wafa-DATS6103/docs/index.md

 ### Ivy League Faculty Average Monthly Salary

 fig2 shows that Harvard, Princton and Stanford faculty have the highest average monthly salary.
-While Dartmouth university Faculty has the lowest average monthly salary
+While Dartmouth university Faculty has the lowest average monthly salary.

 ### percentage of Enrollment By Ethnicity